Four Neural Networks that Underlie Well-Being

 A generosity of spirit can be applied, first, to the little self you imagine yourself to be.
 What we call ego works hard to keep us safe.
 I appreciate its efforts and respect its self-will.
 I don't trust that it knows what it's doing, its purpose, or where it's going, but I embrace and love the little self as it is.
 The dramas it co-creates with other little selves are absorbing and entertaining, so long as I don't take them too seriously.
 The mistakes and offenses it commits are forgivable.
 The weaknesses and flaws it strives to correct or hide point to a vulnerability that is endearingly beautiful.
 The little self is an earnest seeker.
 I appreciate its efforts, even the meaningless ones.

 Connect to that Generosity of Spirit that allows the little self to be, to stumble, to suffer, to grow.
 And, of course, we can extend kindness to others, nurture our social connections, serve, share our talents and resources with others- acts we often associate with generosity.
-But love begins with you, beautiful child of Mystery!
+But love begins with the self!

 The Ability to Recover from Negative States

 Of the 4 independent neural networks that can be intentionally trained, this ability, if neglected, has the power to undermine the others.
 I can saturate my mind with positive affirmations, but a catastrophic setback can torpedo my efforts.